 Your Gummy Gets Old (And It Matters)

-Here's something the industry doesn't exactly shout from the rooftops: gummies change as they age, and those changes affect how well they work.
+Here's something the industry doesn't shout from the rooftops: gummies change as they age, and those changes affect how well they work.

 The Coating Isn't Just for Looks